-In 1889, the year the Statue of Liberty first beckoned immigrants to the United States, founder James Carpenter laid the foundation for a legacy of materials innovation that continues today.
+In June 1889 U.S. Navy veteran and former construction engineer James Carpenter laid the foundation for a legacy of materials innovation that continues today.

 When early industry started turning from iron toward a new era of “special” steels, the Carpenter Steel Company’s premier product at its one-building plant in Reading, Pennsylvania, was an air-hardened tool steel patented by Mr. Carpenter.
 The company would develop several more tool steels, ultimately offering the range of tooling that would be needed by the burgeoning industrial era.

-Mr. Carpenter’s tool steel patent would be the first of more than 200 issued to the company for developments in melting technology, powder metallurgy, stainless steels, high-strength alloys, superior corrosion-resistant alloys, and other specialty metals.
+Mr. Carpenter’s tool steel patent would be the first of more than 200 for developments in melting technology, powder metallurgy, stainless steels, high-strength alloys, superior corrosion-resistant alloys, and other specialty metals.

 During the early 20th century, Carpenter materials quickly became integral to the swift development of the aerospace industry.
 Our alloys were used in Wright Brothers heavier-than-air “aeroplanes,” and today we are a significant supplier of specialty materials that have been used in jet engine blades, electronics, landing gear, and titanium bolts, among other high-tech applications.